 The Tokeland Oyster Station Mural, painted by Charlotte Davis, is in memory of the oyster stations that once existed throughout Willapa Bay.
-These stations were living / work buildings constructed on pilings out over the water.
+These stations were living quarters and work buildings constructed on pilings out over the water.
 Charlotte’s father, Roy Herrold, was part owner of this station where the family spent their summers.
 Edgar and Charlotte Davis are now restoring the Loomis house, built in 1908, by Lewis Edwin Loomis, son of Peninsula pioneer L.A.
 Loomis.
 They have also written two books on the histories of Peninsula pioneer families.

-This house is a beautiful old Victorian home built in 1897, by Heinrich J. Weigardt, pioneer oyster farmer.
+This house is a beautiful old Victorian home built in 1897, by Heinrich J. Weigardt, a pioneer oyster farmer.
 The exterior and interior of the house have changed little.
-Both floors have bay windows with beaded walls and ceilings.
+Both floors have bay windows with beamed walls and ceilings.
 The hardware, including porcelain doorknobs, is authentic.
 A narrow stairway with its curved banister leads to the upper floor.
 Third and fourth generation descendants still own and maintain the house which is now an art gallery.